Distributionally Robust Reinforcement Learning with Interactive Data Collection: Fundamental Hardness and Near-Optimal Algorithms: Preliminaries

 In other words, the optimal robust policy $\pi^{\star}$ maximizes the worst case expected total rewards in all possible testing environments.
 For simplicity and without loss of generality, we assume in the sequel that the initial state $s_1\in\cS$ is fixed.
 Our results could be directly generalized to $s_1\sim p_0(\cdot) \in\Delta(\cS)$.
 Similarly, we can also define the optimal robust policy associated with a given stochastic process defined through any collection of transition kernels $P = \{P_h\}_{h=1}^H\subset\mathcal{P}$ in the same way as \eqref{eq: optimal robust policy}.
 We denote the optimal robust value functions associated with $P$ as $V_{h, P, \mathbf{\Phi}}^{\star}$ and $ Q_{h, P, \mathbf{\Phi}}^{\star}$ respectively.

-\paragraph{$\cS\times\cA$-rectangularity and robust Bellman equations.} We consider robust sets $\boldsymbol{\Phi}$ that have the $\cS\times\cA$-rectangular structure \citep{iyengar2005robust}. which requires that the robust set is decoupled and independent across different $(s,a)$-pairs.
+\paragraph{$\cS\times\cA$-rectangularity and robust Bellman equations.} We consider robust sets $\boldsymbol{\Phi}$ that have the $\cS\times\cA$-rectangular structure \citep{iyengar2005robust}, which requires that the robust set is decoupled and independent across different $(s,a)$-pairs.
 This kind of structure results in a dynamic programming representation of the robust value functions (efficient planning), and is thus commonly adopted in the literature of distributionally robust RL.
-More specifically, we assume the following. \begin{assumption}[$\cS\times\cA$-rectangularity] We assume that the mapping $\boldsymbol{\Phi}$ satisfies for any transition kernel $P\in\cP$, the robust set $\boldsymbol{\Phi}(P)$ is in the form of
+More specifically, we assume the following. \begin{assumption}[$\cS\times\cA$-rectangularity] We assume that, for any transition kernel $P\in\cP$, the robust set $\boldsymbol{\Phi}(P)$ takes the form

 \end{assumption}

 Under the $\cS\times\cA$-rectangularity (Assumption~\ref{ass: sa}), we have the so-called robust Bellman equation \citep{iyengar2005robust,blanchet2023double} which gives a dynamic programming representation of robust value functions.